davidjosearaujo/davidjosearaujo.github.io/content/posts/02-everything-is-a-file.md

 37128568 drwxr-xr-x 4 remnux     remnux             4096 Mar 10  2023 networkminer
 ```

-Lets go through what e see here from left to right:
+Let's go through what e see here from left to right:
 - First, we have the ***inode* number**.
 This number is indexed in the file system’s ***inode* table**, and with this index, the kernel can access the inode’s content and the file’s location, allowing the kernel to retrieve the file.
 - Next, we have a list of characters and dashes, which represent the file’s **type and permissions**.
 If you're reading this, you probably already know what they mean, but let’s go over it just in case:
     - The first character indicates the **type** of the file.
 There are **7 types** (we’ll dive into these in more detail later, but here are the options):